 Regular Old Stretching (ROS) versus

-Other people ask if or how they can do meditation with physical, postural yoga.
+Some people ask if or how they can do meditation with physical yoga.
 Well, YES, and some would say you can’t really separate them.
 Here’s just ONE way to approach it.

 ROS itself is very mechanical, like waiting for taffy or a rubber band to “stretch” out.
 Not much consciousness or meditative mind involved.
 It’s not Awareness working, but mostly willpower, actually the opposite of meditation.

 Anyway, sometimes the muscle would give some and loosen up.
 But very often, they stretched, with not much or any loosening, until they couldn’t take the pain, or got bored, or distracted, or the teacher or book said come out of the stretch. … This often leads to no real results, or in some cases, injury, such as a pulled or strained muscle.
 For many people, that elusive elasticity never arrived.

 And of course there was usually someone in the room who made it all look way too easy, and everyone else jealous.
 They effortlessly got into any posture they wanted.
 They sure must have had a lot of elasticity in those muscles!

 BUT . . .
 Muscles Are Not Rubber Bands!!!

 HINT: There is NO rubber in a muscle.
 And, contrary to recent commentary & theory, very little of a muscle is elastic.
 In fact, the main elements of muscle fibers have about half the tensile strength of steel wire!
 They do NOT stretch!
 So waiting for a muscle to “restore its elasticity” is for the most part futile and a waste of time, if not outright dangerous.
 Same goes for fascia, which is even less elast-ic.
 But once you see how muscles & fascia actually work, you’ll know that minimal elasticity is a GOOD thing, and the way it was designed by Nature and/or Nature’s God.